 Getting a quality grinder is a no-brainer if you want damn great coffee.
-It prepares your beans for the extraction process, to really get the flavor out and into your cup.
+It prepares your beans for the extraction process, to really get the flavour out and into your cup.
 But with such a wide range, how exactly do you choose?

 To help you narrow down your list, let’s look at the two top players that are making waves in the burr grinder space: The Baratza Encore vs Virtuoso.